Skip to main content

 • Carbon Footprint

-• Alignment with Climate Bond Initiative or other labelled bond principles, such as with a combination of one or more of the International Capital Market Association (ICMA) Green Bond Principles, ICMA Social Bond Principles and/or the ICMA Sustainability Bond Guidelines, amongst others
+• Percentage of investment in Green Bonds and other labelled bonds, such as, but not limited to Sustainable Bond, Sustainability Linked Bond, and/or Social Bond that is aligned with Climate Bond Initiative or other labelled bond principles, such as with a combination of one or more of the International Capital Market Association (ICMA) Green Bond Principles, ICMA Social Bond Principles and/or the ICMA Sustainability Bond Guidelines, amongst others; and Board Diversity.

 The sustainable investment objective and the sustainability indicators of the Sub-fund are monitored during initial security selection and ongoing portfolio management using a combination of internal and external data.